 Oh boy.
-Is that jaw pain getting out of hand?
+Is jaw pain when opening the mouth getting out of hand?
 Orthodontists and other dental health specialists help treat such cases.
 You may have come across the terms TMJ, TMD, and TMJ-TMD Treatment when describing your problem in online forums.

 Such acronyms refer to a part in all our mouths.
 TMJ stands for Temporomandibular Joint, whereas TMD stands for temporomandibular Joint Disorder.
 This joint is a small cartilage disc allowing us to perform several movements with our jaws.